AuthorizeNet/sdk-php/MIGRATING.md

 # Migrating from Legacy Authorize.Net APIs

 Authorize.Net no longer supports several legacy classes, including AuthorizeNetAIM.php, AuthorizenetSIM.php, and others listed below, as part of PHP-SDK.
-If you are using any of the classes in the list below, we recommend that you update your code to use the new Authorize.Net API classes.
+If you are using any of these, we recommend that you update your code to use the new Authorize.Net API classes.

 **For details on the deprecation and replacement of legacy Authorize.Net APIs, visit https://developer.authorize.net/api/upgrade_guide/.**